Ipomoea aquatica: Description

 Ipomoea aquatica grows in water or on moist soil.
 Its stems are 2–3 m or longer, rooting at the nodes.
 The hollow cavity within the stem makes the plant buoyant.
 The leaves vary from typically sagittate (arrowhead-shaped) to lanceolate, 5–15 cm long and 2–8 cm broad.
 The flowers are trumpet-shaped, 3–5 cm in diameter, and usually white in colour with a mauve centre.
 Propagation is either by planting cuttings of the stem shoots, which will root along nodes, or by planting the seeds from flowers that produce seed pods.

 Names

 Ipomoea aquatica is most widely known as kangkong (also spelled kangkung), its common name in Maritime Southeast Asia, which likely originates from either Malay or one of the languages of the Philippines.
 It is also known as water spinach, river spinach, water morning glory, water convolvulus, or by the more ambiguous names Chinese spinach, Chinese watercress, Chinese convolvulus or swamp cabbage.
+In Thailand it is called pak boong (ผักบุ้ง).
 It is known as kōngxīncài (空心菜) in Mandarin, ong choy (蕹菜) in Cantonese and in Hawaii, and tung choi (通菜) in modern Cantonese.